tardate/LittleArduinoProjects/README.md

-# 493 Little Electronics and Arduino Projects
+# 494 Little Electronics and Arduino Projects

-> Latest addition:sparkles: [Getting Started with Fomu](./FPGA/Fomu/GettingStarted) - first look at the Fomu FPGA and some tests running MicroPython on the RISC-V CPU core, and peeking/poking memory over the wishbone bus.
+> Latest addition:sparkles: [Fomu Build Notifier](./FPGA/Fomu/BuildNotifier) - using the Fomu's RGB-in-your-USB as a test results notifier (demonstrated with Ruby, RSpec and Guard).

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),